namra98/azure-migrate-explore/README.md

 ### Issues
 If you find any bugs when using Azure Migrate Explore utility, file an issue in our [GitHub repository][GithubRepositoryIssues].
 Please fill out the issue template with the appropriate information.

-Alternatively, see [Azure Community Suppport][AzureCommunitySupportLink], if you have any issues with Azure Migrate Export or Azure Migrate Services.
+Alternatively, see [Azure Community Suppport][AzureCommunitySupportLink], if you have any issues with Azure Migrate Explore or Azure Migrate Services.

 For any bugs that need urgent escalation, please write to us @ amesupport@microsoft.com